CesiumGS/3d-tiles/specification/Metadata/README.md

 }
 ```

-Above, we declare a `buildings` class to describe the street address and height of various buildings in a 3D scene.
+Above, we declare a `building` class to describe the street address and height of various buildings in a 3D scene.
 Since this information is about discrete parts of a scene, it will be best modeled as vertex metadata.
 Meanwhile, the `land` class describes information about the ground of the scene, such as the elevation at each point, and whether the point is water or land.
 Since these properties are more positional in nature, using a texture with per-texel metadata would be a good way to model this.
 However, note that the vertex/texel metadata distinction does not appear here in the class definition.
 Such details about vertex/texel-based storage are defined when instantiating the class

 For a more detailed description of how classes are defined, see the [Class Definitions](#class-definitions) section below.